 However, while shopping for international student insurance, you will probably have some questions:

 What is the best insurance for international students?

 How much is the insurance for international students?

 In truth, the answers to those questions will vary depending upon the school you're attending and your personal needs.
 Therefore, you should keep the following in mind when comparing international student health insurance plans:

 Minimum School Requirements

-Some schools extend their own health insurance to their students while others allow the student to purchase their own international student insurance from a private company, provided their minimum requirements are met (often listed on the waiver form).
+Some schools extend their own health insurance to their students, while others allow the student to purchase their own international student insurance from a private company, provided their minimum requirements are met (often listed on the waiver form).
 It is extremely important to review the school requirements very carefully.
-You should not buy any insurance that fails to meet those requirements.
+You should not buy insurance that fails to meet those requirements.

 If you need assistance determining which plans meet your school's requirements, please send your school's waiver form (not their school insurance policy) as well as any requirements you might have, and we will be happy to assist you in finding the most suitable plan(s) that match your needs and your school's requirements.